×

 Maltese and Armenian Language Family

 In Maltese and Armenian history, you will get to know about Maltese and Armenian language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Maltese is a part of Afro-Asiatic Family while Armenian is a part of Indo-European Family.
 The subgroup and branch of Maltese is Semitic and North Abric resp.
-The subgroup and branch of Armenian is Not Available and Not Available resp.
+The subgroup and branch of Armenian is and resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Maltese and Armenian language on Maltese vs Armenian alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Maltese vs Armenian Language Rank